curtisnoonan/comp585hangman/README.md

 Hangman Project for Comp 585

 How to build/run your application:
 HangmanFinalVersion, First create a new project in Intellij, then create a package called sample within src.
-Next, copy and paste the Game.java, GameController.java, Hangman.java, Hangman.css, and Hangman.fxml into sample.
+Next, copy and paste Game.java, GameController.java, Hangman.java, Hangman.css, and Hangman.fxml into sample.
 Next, place words.txt into HangmanFinalVersion.
 From here you can run 'Hangman.main()' to launch the game.

 Platform (Windows/Linux/Mac), version?:
 Works with Windows and Mac